yogamardia/Cats-and-dogs-recognition-using-CNN-with-Keras/README.md

-# Cats-and-dogs-recognition-using-CNN-with-Keras
+# Cats-and-dogs-recognition-using-Capsnet-with-Tensorflow
-My experiment of recognizing images of cats and dogs using CNN
+My experiment of recognizing images of cats and dogs using Capsule Network architecture